22 / 23 May

 Achievements: GP3 race winner, fastest in F2 end of season test at Abu Dhabi with Russian Time

 Maini narrowly missed out on the 2014 BRDC F4 title, pipped in the last race by team mate George Russell.
 After racing in European F3 for a season and a half he graduated to GP3 in 2016 and remained there for 2017, taking his first win at Catalunya.
-He moved into F2 in 2018, secuting a string of top-10 finishes, and was also signed up by the Haas F1 team as their Development Driver.
-He switches to Endurance racing in 2019 with the European Le Mans Series.
+He moved into F2 in 2018, securing a string of top-10 finishes, and was also signed up by the Haas F1 team as their Development Driver.
+He switched to Endurance racing in 2019 with the European Le Mans Series, and makes his DTM debut in 2021.

 Achievements: World Series Formula V8 3.5 Champion 2017, MRF Challenge Formula 2000 Champion 2015-16

 The grandson of Emerson Fittipaldi, Pietro has gone on to secure championship titles in the World Series Formula V8 3.5 series and MRF Challenge Formula 2000, and raced in selected IndyCar rounds in 2018, and in Endurance Racing.
-Confirmed as a Haas F1's test driver for 2019, he took part in the Barcelona pre-season test.
+Confirmed as a Haas F1's test driver for 2019, he has featured regularly in testing and made his F1 race debut in the final two races of 2020.

 Achievements: 2013 & 2015 McLaren Autosport BRDC Award finalist

 Hughes was the 2013 BRDC F4 Champion, and finished second in the 2015 Formula Renault ALPS championship.
 Moving to GP3 in 2016 he claimed two wins before switching to FIA European F3 in 2017, taking a win and seven podiums.
-Hughes returned to GP3 in 2018 and remains in the series as it morphs into the new FIA F3 series in 2019
+Hughes returned to GP3 in 2018 and raced in FAI F3 in 2019 and 20.
+He's now a reserve driver for the Venturi Racing Formula E team.

 Achievements: 2015 BRDC F4 Champion, 2015 McLaren Autosport BRDC Award winner, 2017 Formula Renault Eurocup runner-up